simpleanalytics/wordpress-plugin/readme.txt

 = Install via WordPress Plugins =

-1. Search for 'Simple Analytics Official' plugin in you WordPress admin
+1. Search for `simpleanalytics` plugin in your WordPress admin
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress

 = Download the ZIP via WordPress.org =

-1. Download the plugin via WordPress.org
+1. Download the plugin via [wordpress.org/plugins/simpleanalytics](https://wordpress.org/plugins/simpleanalytics/)
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress